amit-cal23/aiml/max-profit-solver/README.md

 1. Run the build.sh script:
-   - ./build.sh (Note: You may want to change the hard coded paths in the build.sh to point your local systems Clp and coinutils instllation directories include header files path)
+   - ./build.sh (Note: You may want to change the hard coded paths in the build.sh to point your local systems Clp and coinutils instllation directories, this you have to do manually, no autoconf here, sorry!)

    This will:
    - Validate dependencies.